dreamfactorysoftware/platform-wiki/setup-guide/2-collectors/clojure-collector/Update-the-EmrEtlRunner-configuration-YAML-file.md

     :etl:
       :collector_format: clj-tomcat

-Second, you will need to update your In Bucket:
+Second, you will need to update the In Bucket specified:

     :s3:
       :region: eu-west-1